The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 The government of Italy has imposed these measures to reduce the spread of COVID-19:

-When departing from Milan, you have various train station options to start your route from including Milano Centrale, Milano Rogoredo and Milano Porta Garibaldi.
-When arriving in Munich, you can end your journey in train stations like München Hbf, München Hackerbrücke and München Marienplatz.
+There are a few train stations in Milan to start your journey from including Milano Centrale, Milano Rogoredo and Milano Porta Garibaldi.
+In Munich you have a few train station options to choose from for your arrival including München Hbf, München Hackerbrücke and München Marienplatz.

 Here are some other resources that might have the information you need